aspose-cad/Aspose.CAD-Documentation/net/getting-started/licensing/_index.md

 - You need to set the license before using any other Aspose.CAD classes.
 - Calling SetLicense multiple times is not harmful, but wastes processor time.
 - If you are developing a Windows Forms or console application, call SetLicense in the startup code, before using Aspose.CAD classes.
-- When developing an ASP.NET application, call SetLicense from the Global.asax.cs (Global.asax.vb) file, in the Aplication_Start protected method.
+- When developing an ASP.NET application, call SetLicense from the Global.asax.cs (Global.asax.vb) file, in the Application_Start protected method.
 It is called once when the application starts.
 - Do not call SetLicense from within the Page_Load methods since it means the license will be loaded every time a web page is loaded.
 - If you are developing a class library, you call SetLicense from a static constructor of the class that uses Aspose.CAD.
 The static constructor executes before an instance of your class is created making sure Aspose.CAD license is properly set.